ALMY2020/ALMY2020.github.io/coc.md

 Event Staff: Helps organize the event as well as play various roles during the event.
 2. If you have anything to report, you may messages the Commander, Dungeon Masters or Event Staff on Discord.
 3. Once the report is made, we will do our utmost best to resolve the matter and provide feedback.

-## ADVENTURERS LEAGUE CODE OF CONDUCT
-D&D Adventurers League play is meant to be inclusive, fun, and safe.
-All participants (players, Dungeon Masters, and organizers) are expected to adhere to the following code of conduct:
-- Participants must not conduct themselves in a manner that is disruptive to the enjoyment or safety of others at the event.
-- Participants noticing disruptive behavior should make those responsible for the behavior aware of their actions.
-If a participant feels uncomfortable bringing it to the attention of the disruptive individual, the participant should notify the organizer of the event immediately.
-- Participants who feel as though they are in an unsafe environment should notify the organizer of the event immediately.
-- The Dungeon Master has the right to ask a disruptive player to leave the table and speak with the organizer.
-The organizer has the right to remove a disruptive or threatening player or Dungeon Master from the play area or premises.
-- No tolerance is given for theft or aggressive behavior.
-Theft and aggressive behavior are grounds for immediate removal from the play area and the premises.

 ## Examples of Violations
 Organizers, DMs, and players alike should maintain an awareness of possible violations to the code of conduct.